-This matter came before Chairman Kenneth C. Hill, Director Herbert H. Hilliard, and Director James M. Allison of the Tennessee Regulatory Authority (the "Authority" or "TRA"), the voting panel assigned to this docket, at a regularly scheduled Authority Conference held on September 10, 2012 for consideration of the Weather Normalization Adjustment Audit Report ("Audit Report") of the Authority's Utilities Division (the "Staff") resulting from the Staff's audit of Atmos Energy Corporation's ("Atmos" or the "Company") Weather Normalization Adjustment ("WNA") for the period November 1, 2011 through April 30, 2012.
-The Audit Report, which was filed on August 24, 2012, is attached hereto as Exhibit 1 and incorporated by reference in this Order.
-On August 28, 2012, Audit Staff amended its August 24, 2012 Audit Report to correct a statement in Section II, Scope of Audit.
+This matter came before Vice Chairman Herbert H. Hilliard, Director Kenneth C. Hill and Director David F. Jones of the Tennessee Regulatory Authority (the "Authority" or "TRA"), the voting panel assigned to this docket, at a regularly scheduled Authority Conference held on September 9, 2013, for consideration of the Weather Normalization Adjustment Audit Report ("Audit Report") of the Authority's Utilities Division (the "Staff") resulting from the Staff's audit of Atmos Energy Corporation's ("Atmos" or the "Company") Weather Normalization Adjustment ("WNA") for the period November 1, 2012 through April 30, 2013.
+The Audit Report, which was filed on July 25, 2013, is attached hereto as Exhibit 1 and incorporated by reference in this Order.

 The Audit Report contained one finding.
-The finding identified that the Company used incorrect actual heating degree days for twelve (12) days in the calculation period of the WNA, which resulted in an over-collection of \$36,006.02.
-The Staff recommended that the net over recovery be included in the next Actual Cost Adjustment ("ACA") filing.
-After consideration of the Audit Report, along with the amendment filed on August 28, 2012, the panel unanimously approved the findings and recommendations contained therein.
+The finding identified that the Company used incorrect actual heating degree days for eleven (11) days in the calculation period of the WNA, which resulted in an over-collection of \$5,219.04.
+The Staff recommended that the net over-recovery be included in the next Actual Cost Adjustment ("ACA") filing.
+Atmos concurred with the finding and recommendation.